itsmeacs01/itsmeacs01/README.md

 ### Hello, I'm [ Aashish Pokhrel ! ] 👋

-### Adaptable and responsible person, Seeking a projects to work and continue my IT career. 👋
+### Adaptable and responsible person, Seeking some projects to work and continue my IT career. 👋

 - 🔭 I’m currently working on MERN projects.
 - 🌱 I’m currently learning about React & Jest.